duanjianbo/gulp-rev-appends/README.md

   </body>
 </html>
 ```
-`rev=@@hash(default rev-type),the original suffix defined in the HTML file will be replaced with the following priority`
+`Tips:rev=@@hash(default rev-type),the original suffix defined in the HTML file will be replaced with the following priority:`
 ```
 @@any-custom-type(predefined) > @@hash(existing file) > original-suffix
 ```